Cloud-Player/radio/README.md

 - copy the `asound.conf` from the repository to `/etc/asound.conf`
 - for reference see https://support.hifiberry.com/hc/en-us/articles/205377202-Adding-software-volume-control

-## configure supervisor

-- the supervisor manages application starts on reboot or crashes
-- copy the `supervisor.conf` to `/etc/supervisor/conf.d/cloudplayer.conf`

 ## cloudplayer engine

 The cloudplayer engine runs an event loop to handle the raspberry io interface